Nicholas-wei/bug-discovery/netgear/1/netgear-WNDR4500v2-buffer-overflow.md

 ![image-20230728113740476](./image-20230728113740476.png)

 However, in `ssdp_method_check`, It calls `strcpy` to copy the buffer received (`v84`) into`v27`, which has only the size of 0x5EB.
 It will cause buffer overflow.
+Buffer overflow will cause denial of service or command execution.

 ![image-20230728113854591](./image-20230728113854591.png)